Paganism: Heathen

-The term has recently been revived in the forms Heathenry and Heathenism (often but not always capitalized), as alternative names for the Germanic neopagan movement, adherents of which may self-identify as Heathens.
+The term has recently been revived in the forms "Heathenry" and "Heathenism" (often but not always capitalized), as alternative names for the modern Germanic pagan movement, adherents of which may self-identify as Heathens.

 Definition

-Defining paganism is complex and problematic.
+Defining paganism is very complex and problematic.
 Understanding the context of its associated terminology is important.
 Early Christians referred to the diverse array of cults around them as a single group for reasons of convenience and rhetoric.
 While paganism generally implies polytheism, the primary distinction between classical pagans and Christians was not one of monotheism versus polytheism, as not all pagans were strictly polytheist.
 Throughout history, many of them believed in a supreme deity.
 However, most such pagans believed in a class of subordinate gods/daimons—see henotheism—or divine emanations.
 To Christians, the most important distinction was whether or not someone worshipped the one true God.
 Those who did not (polytheist, monotheist, or atheist) were outsiders to the Church and thus considered pagan.
 Similarly, classical pagans would have found it peculiar to distinguish groups by the number of deities followers venerate.
 They would have considered the priestly colleges (such as the College of Pontiffs or Epulones) and cult practices more meaningful distinctions.

 Referring to paganism as a pre-Christian indigenous religion is equally untenable.
 Not all historical pagan traditions were pre-Christian or indigenous to their places of worship.

 Owing to the history of its nomenclature, paganism traditionally encompasses the collective pre- and non-Christian cultures in and around the classical world; including those of the Greco-Roman, Celtic, Germanic, and Slavic tribes.
 However, modern parlance of folklorists and contemporary pagans in particular has extended the original four millennia scope used by early Christians to include similar religious traditions stretching far into prehistory.